Tech500/MPU6050_WLED/MPU6050_WLED_withThree_Switches/README.md

 # MPU6050_WLED

 Latest version no longer uses touch features; instead, it uses three switches for better user interface.
 Features are nearly the same.
 Find the latest version in the folder:  MPU6050_WLED_withThree_Switches.
-Note:  must use the new variabes.h file; as variable names have changed.
+Note:  must use the new variables.h file; as variable names have changed.
 First time use; edit variable values to match your network nd configuration.
 Version date 03/30/2023 0800 EDT